Last updated on April 14th, 2018

 The Palace is on state land but to this day, the Sultans’ descendants still derive income from the Kampong Glam Estate, following long held Malay customs.
 The Istana Kampong Glam underwent faithful restoration from 1999 to 2004 when the Malay Heritage Centre was inaugurated.
 The palace and its grounds became a National Monument in 2015 as part of Singapore’s National Jubilee (SG 50).

 The munificent and magnificent Sultan’s Palace, surrounded by neatly manicured gardens and polished fountains, is well worth some contemplation time.
 Find a spot under the shade of the Gelam trees, the Melaleuca cajuputi, from which the name Kampong Glam is derived (aha!).
 There are some vending machines closer to the main building and some very clean lavatories as well.
-Let the children play on the pinisi, a traditional two-mast sailing ship.
-She’s seaworthy, ready to take kids on trading, fishing or pirating adventures.
+The kids’ playground used to feature a full size pinisi, a traditional two-mast sailing ship.
+She was proud and seaworthy.
+The hardy little vessel was taken back to sea (believe it or not, the shores were just a few feet from the main gate).
+Nevermind, the playground and the expansive gardens provide plenty of opportunities to swoop kids on trading, fishing or pirating adventures.

 What to see and do at the Malay Heritage Centre?